Croat–Bosniak War: War spreads to Herzegovina

 By the end of April the Croat-Bosniak war had fully broken out.
-On 21 April, Šušak met with Lord Owen in Zagreb, where he expressed his anger at the behavior of Bosniaks and said that two Croat villages in eastern Herzegovina had put themselves into Serb hands rather than risking coming under Bosniak control. Šušak, himself a Bosnian Croat, was one of the chief supporters of Herzeg-Bosnia in the government, and according to historian Marko Attila Hoare acted as a "conduit" of Croatian support for Bosnian Croat separatism.
+On 21 April, Šušak met with Owen in Zagreb, where he expressed his anger at the behavior of Muslims and said that two Croat villages in eastern Herzegovina had put themselves into Serb hands rather than risking coming under Muslim control. Šušak, himself a Bosnian Croat, was one of the chief supporters of Herzeg-Bosnia in the government, and according to historian Marko Attila Hoare acted as a "conduit" of Croatian support for Bosnian Croat separatism.

 The war had spread to northern Herzegovina, firstly to the Konjic and Jablanica municipalities.
-The Bosniak forces in the region were organized in three brigades of the 4th Crops and could field around 5,000 soldiers.
+The Muslim forces in the region were organized in three brigades of the 4th Crops and could field around 5,000 soldiers.
 The HVO had fewer soldiers and a single brigade, headquartered in Konjic.
-Although there was no conflict in Konjic and Jablanica during the Croat-Bosniak clashes in central Bosnia, the situation was tense with sporadic armed incidents.
+Although there was no conflict in Konjic and Jablanica during the Croat-Muslim clashes in central Bosnia, the situation was tense with sporadic armed incidents.
 The conflict started on 14 April with an ARBiH attack on a HVO-held village outside of Konjic.
 The HVO responded with capturing three villages northeast of Jablanica.
-On 16 April in the village of Trusina, north of Jablanica, 15 Croat civilians and 7 POWs were killed by an ARBiH unit called the Zulfikar upon taking the village.
+On 16 April in the village of Trusina, north of Jablanica, 18 Croat civilians (including two children) and four POWs were killed by an ARBiH unit called the Zulfikar upon taking the village.
 On the following day the HVO attacked the villages of Doljani and Sovići east of Jablanica.
-After taking control of the villages around 400 Bosniak civilians were detained until 3 May.
+After taking control of the villages around 400 Muslim civilians were detained until 3 May.
 The HVO and ARBiH fought in the area until May with only several days of truce, with the ARBiH taking full control of both the towns of Konjic and Jablanica and smaller nearby villages.

 On 25 April, Izetbegović and Boban signed a joint statement ordering a ceasefire between the ARBiH and the HVO.
 It declared a joint HVO-ARBiH command was created and to be led by General Halilović and General Petković with headquarters in Travnik.
-On the same day, however, the HVO and the HDZ BiH adopted a statement in Čitluk claiming Izetbegović was not the legitimate president of Bosnia and Herzegovina, that he represented only Bosniaks, and that the ARBiH was a Bosniak military force.
+On the same day, however, the HVO and the HDZ BiH adopted a statement in Čitluk claiming Izetbegović was not the legitimate president of Bosnia and Herzegovina, that he represented only Muslims, and that the ARBiH was a Muslim military force.

 There were areas of the country where the HVO and ARBiH continued to fight side by side against the VRS.
-Although the armed confrontation in Herzegovina and central Bosnia strained the relationship between them, it did not result in violence and the Croat-Bosniak alliance held, particularly in places in which both were heavily outmatched by Serb forces.
+Although the armed confrontation in Herzegovina and central Bosnia strained the relationship between them, it did not result in violence and the Croat-Muslim alliance held, particularly in places in which both were heavily outmatched by Serb forces.
 These exceptions were the Bihać pocket, Bosnian Posavina and the Tešanj area.
 Despite some animosity, an HVO brigade of around 1,500 soldiers also fought along with the ARBiH in Sarajevo.
 In other areas where the alliance collapsed, the VRS, still the strongest force, occasionally cooperated with both the HVO and ARBiH, pursuing a local balancing policy and allying with the weaker side.